More bliss with your new baby.

 Does "postpartum" mean I have depression?

 Not at all.
 Everyone who has just had a baby is in their postpartum time.
 If you have a history of anxiety or depression, the expert care of a postpartum doula is even more valuable.
-But postpartum doulas are for every parent.
+But postpartum doulas are for every new parent.
 If you'd like, you can call us fourth trimester doulas or after baby doulas.
 It's all good!
 The label doesn't matter, but the support and nurture do.